stanwood/handbook/README.md

 ### Wireframing

-We only use the Material Design Libraries for wireframing to ensure re-usability of wireframes.
+We only use the "2019-03-12 Material Design Library" for wireframing to ensure re-usability of wireframes.

 - https://developer.apple.com/design/human-interface-guidelines/
 - https://material.io/